 - 2. Check Enable Video Tampering checkbox to enable the video tampering detection. - 3.
+Set the video tampering area.
+Refer to Task 1: Set the Motion Detection Area in Section 10.1.1. - 4.
 Click Edit to edit the arming schedule for video tampering.
 The arming schedule configuration is the same as the setting of the arming schedule for motion detection.
-Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 4.
+Refer to Task 2: Set the Arming Schedule for Motion Detection in Section 10.1.1. - 5.
 Check the checkbox to select the linkage method taken for the video tampering.
-Please refer to Task 3: Set the Linkage Method for Motion Detection in Section 10.1.1. - 5.
-Click Save to save the settings.
+Audible warning, notify surveillance center, send email and trigger alarm output are selectable.
+Please refer to Task 3: Set the Linkage Method for Motion Detection in Section 10.1.1.